Module 2 · Lesson 1

 rfl as a Tactic vs Term

-rfl can be used both as a proof term and as a tactic:
+rfl can be used both as a proof term and as a tactic.
+Both are correct, but they behave slightly differently:

 lean